-SIR STRPHEN LUSHINGTON, K.C.B., having been raised from the rank of captain to that of admiral, has been succeeded in the command of the Naval Brigade before Sebastopol by Captain the Hon.
+SIR STEPHEN LUSHINGTON, K.C.B., having been raised from the rank of captain to that of admiral, has been succeeded in the command of the Naval Brigade before Sebastopol by Captain the Hon.
 Henry Keppel.

-MAJOR-GENERAL MARKHAM arrived at Balaklava on the 19th ult., and, in accordance with instructions from Lord Panmure, was appointed by General Simpson to the command of the Second Division,
+MAJOR-GENERAL MARKHAM arrived at Balaklava on the 19th ult., and, in accordance with instructions from Lord Panmure, was appointed by General Simpson to the command of the Second Division.

-THE RUSSIAN SORTIES AGAINST THE FRENCH. -General Pelissier has written home to his Government A detailed account of the Russian sorties on the nights of the 15th and 16th of July.
-The attack on the first of these occasions was against the French left, and is described by General Pelissier as having been signally defeated with considerable loss to the enemy ; the attack on the 16th consisted of a feint against the left, and a real assault on the right, which was repeated three times; but ineffectually.
-The French loss was 28 killed a blow at him.
-Others denied that they used their and 77 wounded.
+THE BUSSIAN SORTIES AGAINST THE FRENCH. --General Pelissier has written home to his Government detailed account of the Russian sorties on the nights of the 15th and 16th of July.
+The attack on the first of these occasions was against the French left, and is described by General Pelissier as having been signally tions of brutal violence; but some admitted having defeated with considerable loss to the enemy ; the attack on the 16th consisted of a feint against the left, and a real assault on the right, which was repeated three | that he did it in "self-defence," as the man had aimed times, but ineffectually.
+The French loss was 23 killed a blow at him.
+Others denied that they used their and 77 wounded, place on Saturday, when the wonders of the model establishment were inspected by a large party of gentlemen, who afterwards partook of a hospitable dinner.